hraband/realestate-preprocessor/README.md

 ## 🐳 Docker & Deployment

-A `Dockerfile` and `docker-compose.yml` are provided to run both the API service and the processor.
+A `Dockerfile` and `docker-compose.yml` are provided to run both the API service and the CLI processor in a coordinated environment.

 ### Start the API